-- Vacation Credits should not be used prior to the beginning of the Vacation Credit Year.
-Exceptions will be considered on an individual basis and may be approved at the discretion of the manager.
-If an exception is allowed, the amount of vacation taken should not exceed the amount of vacation credit available at that point in time.
+- Vacation Credits may be used prior to the beginning of the Vacation Credit year with approval of the appropropiate manager.
+The amount of vacation taken should not exceed the amount of accrued vacation credit available at that point in time.

 - The appropriate vacation credit, as indicated in Appendix A, is based upon the staff member’s length of service as of July of the Vacation Credit Year.

 - Pregnancy, Adoption and Parental Leaves (see Policy 14).